nickbild/memory_pill_aws/README.md

 # Memory Pill AWS

-Memory Pill AWS passively records the last time a medication bottle was opened to prevent over- and underdosing of medications when you cannot remember if you have already taken a scheduled dose.
+Memory Pill AWS passively records the time when a medication bottle is opened to prevent over- and underdosing of medications when you cannot remember if you have already taken a scheduled dose.
 Medication data is transmitted to Amazon Web Services, and is viewable in a web dashboard.

 Memory Pill AWS is an update to my previous [Memory Pill](https://github.com/nickbild/memory_pill) project.